Quebec couple sues fertility clinic over paternity test mix-up

 A couple from Quebec's Montérégie region is suing a fertility clinic in Montreal, alleging the botched results of a paternity test led to a three-year misunderstanding about the real father of their daughter.

 The couple is seeking $292,000 in damages from the OVO fertility clinic.
-None of the allegations has been proven in court.
+The allegations have not been proven in court.

 The lawsuit alleges the family "suffered enormously due to the error committed in transmitting the results" of the test.
 CBC News is withholding the names of the family members to protect the identity of the child.